reproot-files

 • Format: A single integer

-The recurse depth sets how many sub-folders reproot should look into from each search path (see below).
-If the recurse depth is set to 1, then reproot will only look for root files in the folder of the search path.
-If it is set to 2, it will look for root files in the folder of the search path as well as in that folder’s sub-folder.
-If it is set to 3, it will also look in those sub-folders’ sub-folder and so on.
+The recursedepth setting determines how many levels of subfolders reproot will search within each search path (see below).
+If recursedepth is set to 1, reproot will only look for root files in the specified search path folder itself.
+If set to 2, it will also search in each immediate subfolder.
+A value of 3 means it will search in subfolders of subfolders, and so on.

-A lower recurse depth will be faster, but it might prevent reproot from finding all root files.
-The higher recurse depth, the more folders will be searched for root paths, but that will slow down the search.
+A lower recursedepth will make searches faster but may prevent reproot from finding all root files.
+A higher value increases the number of folders searched, which can slow down the process.

 • Required: Yes